xapids/Hub-Public/Nano Banana/Image -> JSON Extractor.md

   * "xy": [x, y] in [0,1]×[0,1] – camera position in the floor-plan coordinate system.
   * "h": number – camera height in metres above floor.

-IMPORTANT:
+For each reference image you must:

+1. Create a "views" entry.

+2. Set cam.rel:

+   * "corner" if the camera is clearly near the intersection of two walls.
+   * "wall"   if the camera is clearly along one main wall.
+   * "free"   otherwise (somewhere inside the room).

+3. Set cam.w1 and cam.w2:

+   * cam.w1: id of the main wall the camera is associated with, or null.
+   * cam.w2: second wall for a corner camera (the other wall meeting at the corner), or null.

+4. Set cam.xy:

+   * Approximate floor position of the camera centre in the normalised footprint coordinates.
+   * Use the floor plan plus your understanding of the views.

+5. Set cam.h:

+   * Camera height above floor (m).
+   * Usually about 1.4–1.7 for eye-level interior photos; default ~1.6 if uncertain.

-* Every view in "views" is treated as a **requested render** for this JSON.
-* Downstream, before calling Nano Banana, you may delete any views you do not want to render on that call.
+Every view in "views" is a concrete camera position that Nano Banana can render from.
+Before a render call you may delete any views you do not want to use on that call.
-* There is **no separate "render" block**.
-The contract is:

-  * “If a view is listed in `views`, Nano Banana is allowed (and expected) to render it.”
-  * “If a view is not listed, it is out of scope for this JSON.”

 --------------------------------------------------
 ELEMENTS